 Here is a quick summary of what Keyword Explorer (KWE) has to offer:

-- It has taken the Google AdWords Keyword Planner data and added anonymous clickstream data to predict a more accurate search volume range with (according to them) about 95% accuracy.
+- It has taken the Google Ads Keyword Planner data and added anonymous clickstream data to predict a more accurate search volume range with (according to them) about 95% accuracy.

 - Keyword Explorer provides several metrics to help prioritize and develop effective keyword lists including Volume, Difficulty (a legacy Moz metric that has been updated), Opportunity, Importance and Potential.
 These last three metrics are new to most;